canonical/sphinx-docs-starter-pack/docs/how-to/optional-customisation/define-redirects.md

 ## Set up redirects in `conf.py`

 In the Starter Pack, the [reredirects Sphinx extension](https://documatt.com/sphinx-reredirects/usage/) is already installed.
-You can find the redirects section in your `conf.py` (or `custom_conf.py`) file, which looks something like this:
+You can find the redirects section in your `conf.py` file, which looks something like this:

 ````
 #############